Popular related searches

 UX vs UI Design: Which Career Path Should I Take?

-Having UX and UI design skills is beneficial, but you don’t have to master both.
-Decide which path you would like to take and focus on building your skills and experience in that area.
-You’ll likely pick up something about the other as they're interconnected.
-UX and UI design are in high demand and are generally well-paid, so this is the opportune moment to investigate a career in either of these disciplines.
+It’s a real plus to have UX and UI design skills, sure, but you don’t have to master both—really.
+Better to decide which path you’d like to take and focus on building your skills and experience in that area.
+You’ll be pretty much likely to pick up something about the other, anyway—as they're interconnected.
+UX and UI design are in high demand, in any case—and they’re generally well-paid—so you’ve got an opportune moment to look into a career in either one of these disciplines.

-Let's look at what you would be responsible for in each role to put yourself in the best position to decide which path you’d like to take.
-See our responsibility comparison below.
+Let's take a good look at what you'd be responsible for in each role—in our comparison table below—to put yourself in the best position to decide which path you’d like to take.

-The soft skills you need for both roles are virtually the same and would be beneficial in both jobs.
-The hard skills are more distinct for each role.
-This list is not exhaustive but highlights some of the key soft and hard skills for UX and UI design.
+The soft skills you need for both roles are pretty much the same, and they’d be a handy benefit to have in both jobs, although—sure—the hard skills are more distinct for each role.
+Note that this list isn’t exhaustive, but it does highlight some key soft and hard UX and UI design skills.

 UX Design